 With time, subperiosteal hemorrhage, calcification, spur formation on the lateral epicondyle, and, most importantly, tendon degeneration can occur.

-Pain initially occurs in the extensor tendons of the forearm and around the lateral elbow when the wrist is extended against resistance (eg, as in using a manual screw driver or hitting a backhand shot with a racket).
+Pain initially occurs in the extensor tendons of the forearm and around the lateral elbow when the wrist is extended against resistance (eg, as in using a manual screwdriver or hitting a backhand shot with a racket).
 In resistance trainees, lateral epicondylitis is most noticeable during various rowing and chin-up exercises for the back muscles, particularly when the hands are pronated.
 Pain can extend from the lateral epicondyle to the mid forearm.

 Treatment involves a 2-phased approach.
 Initially, rest, ice, NSAIDs, and stretching of the extensor muscles are used.
 Occasionally a corticosteroid injection into the painful area around the tendon is needed.
 When the pain subsides, gentle resistive exercises of the extensor and flexor muscles in the forearm are done followed by eccentric and concentric resistive exercises.
 Activity that hurts when the wrist is extended or supinated should be avoided.
 Use of a tennis elbow (counter force) brace is often advised.
 Adjusting the fit and type of racket used can also help prevent further injury.

 Although surgery is not usually needed, surgical techniques to treat lateral epicondylitis involve removing scar and degenerative tissue from the involved extensor tendons at the elbow.
-Surgery is usually considered only after at least 9 to 12 mo of unsuccessful conservative treatment; patients should be advised that surgery may not provide satisfactory relief of symptoms.
+Surgery is usually considered only after at least 9 to 12 months of unsuccessful conservative treatment; patients should be advised that surgery may not provide satisfactory relief of symptoms.

 Lateral epicondylitis can result from repetitive and forceful forearm supination and pronation, and/or extension of the forearm and wrist; such motions involve the extensor carpi radialis brevis and longus muscles of the forearm, which originate from the lateral epicondyle of the elbow.